iyzana/vsync/README.md

-# yt-sync
+# vsync

-Allows for synchronous watching of YouTube videos with other humans.
+Allows for synchronous watching of online-videos with other humans.
+Supports YouTube videos as well as videos from many other websites.
 Provides a queue to watch multiple videos one after another.
-Go to `https://yt.randomerror.de/` and share the generated link for others to join.
+Go to `https://vsync.randomerror.de/` and share the generated link for others to join.

 All connected humans can queue, play/pause or seek in the video, the control is not limited to the creator of the room.
-The YouTube player, including all its shortcuts, can be utilized fully.
+For YouTube videos the YouTube player, including all its shortcuts, can be utilized fully.
 No pop-ups asking you to create/join a room, no strange external control bar.

-Queue videos by YouTube-Link, Youtube-Id or any query.
+Queue videos by Link, Youtube-Id or any query.
-When entering a query the first search result will be added to the queue, use at your own risk.
+When entering a query the first YouTube result will be added to the queue, use at your own risk.

 ![screenshot](./screenshot.png)